ikyrkoudi/PowerBI-Portfolio/README.md

 # PowerBI-Portfolio
 This is my PowerBI portfolio!

-My collection of demo dashboards created through my learning process.
-You can advise the README files for descriptions, features and quick walkthroughs.
+A collection of demo dashboards that I prepare while honing my Power BI skills.
+You are welcome to browse around and get inspired.
+In each project you can advise the README file for dashboard preview, description and featuresi included.
+All used sources are mentioned on the reports.

+Thanks for visiting!
+Enjoy!